rhys117/RT-correspond/README.md

 # Usage
 ## Set user credentials and server location
-You should set your server, username and password to the corresponding variables in user.yml.
+You should set your server, username and password to the corresponding variables in a user.yml file in teh lib directory.
 Alternatively if not set supplied you will be prompted when running the script.
-### user.yml example
+### lib/user.yml example
 ```
 server: http://rt.example.com
 username: your_rt_username
 password: your_rt_password
 ```

-Set message to be sent in message.txt file in same directory as correspond.rb script
+The message you want to send should be in the assets directory as a message.txt file.
-### message.txt example
+### assets/message.txt example
 ```
 Hi!